 Alcohol withdrawal is a serious condition.
 Someone who abuses alcohol habitually can experience tremors, insomnia, and even seizures when attempting to taper off alcohol.
 Unlike other forms of drug withdrawal, it can be potentially deadly if not treated properly.
 The American Society of Addiction Medicine (ASAM) recently began working on improving alcohol withdrawal management guidelines.

+Many doctors find the common protocols for treating patients to be inadequate.
 It is vital, therefore, that the current modes of diagnosis and treatment for alcohol withdrawal be looked at and improved upon.
-A reassessment of the clinical guidelines could help to reduce suffering and increase successful treatment of patients.
-Hopefully, the work of the ASAM will alter the guidelines that helps to minimize deaths as well as relapses.
+A reassessment of the clinical guidelines could help to reduce suffering from alcohol withdrawal symptoms and increase successful recovery rates.

-How is Alcohol Withdrawal Diagnosed?
+How Is Alcohol Withdrawal Diagnosed?

 Shaking or Tremors

 Certain people will find that they can’t stop shaking during withdrawal.
 These shakes or tremors are one sign that the body craves a drink.
 Shaking may be accompanied by a severe withdrawal headache.

 Nausea or Vomiting

 If you are going through alcohol withdrawal, you may get extremely sick.
 Vomiting can last up to ten days after your last drink.

 The inability to sleep is a common symptom.
 This may be due, in part, to extreme pain or an overactive nervous system.

 Someone experiencing withdrawal may experience abnormal hyperactivity.
 They may not be able to focus their eyes or maintain the stillness of their limbs.
 They might experience palpitations of the heart or stomach.